-- The maximum Non-Spinning Reserve capacity for Fast Start Units that can start and synchronize with the grid within 10 minutes are limited to the output level they can reach from offline status in 10 minutes, or their 10-minute Ramping capability with their best Operational Ramp Rate, whichever is higher, but not greater than their maximum capacity. - ➤ The maximum Non-Spinning Reserve capacity for other resources that cannot start and synchronize with the grid within 10 minutes are limited to their operating range from Minimum Load to maximum capacity, or their 10-minute Ramping capability with their best Operational Ramp Rate, whichever is lower.
-In the IFM, Non-Spinning Reserve can be procured from all on-line resources (whether self-committed or committed in the IFM) and from offline Fast Start Units.
+- > The maximum Non-Spinning Reserve capacity for Generating Units that can start and synchronize with the grid within 10 minutes are limited to the output level they can reach from offline status in 10 minutes, or their 10-minute Ramping capability with their best Operational Ramp Rate, whichever is higher, but not greater than their maximum capacity. - The maximum Non-Spinning Reserve capacity for other resources that cannot start and synchronize with the grid within 10 minutes are limited to their operating range from Minimum Load to maximum capacity, or their 10-minute Ramping capability with their best Operational Ramp Rate, whichever is lower.
+In the IFM, Non-Spinning Reserve can be procured from all on-line resources (whether self-committed or committed in the IFM) and from offline Generating Units that can start and synchronize with the grid within 10 minutes.